2-REC/hugo-myblog-theme/README.md

     * Reading time
     * Tags
 * Summary Tiles
-  * Added possibility to have an image, using tiles as in gallery, with CSS similar to "Creative Protfolio" theme
+  * Added possibility to have an image, using tiles as in gallery, with CSS similar to "Creative Portfolio" theme
 * Gallery + Summary tiles + Recent posts
   * Added "zooming" when hovering the images
   * Fixed sizing issues (20% seems buggy, +use of "match"+"unmatch" doesn't work well when quick resize, +no init trigger on page onload)